 What strength should your best fish oil supplements be?

-So, what strength omega-3 supplement should you choose?
-According to Dr Alex Richardson (opens in new tab), senior research fellow at Oxford University and the founder of Food and Behaviour Research:
+According to Dr Alex Richardson (opens in new tab) senior research fellow at the University of Oxford and the founder of Food and Behaviour Research:

 - For general and heart health: 500mg combined total